Untanky/k-means-mapreduce/README.md

 67108957   defq          spark-te brandtfa  R        16:24      4     kudamm,lankwitz,marzahn,mitte
 ```

+Both log and output from the job is written to `output`-folder.
+The file-names (both log and output) contain the job-id, visible after job-submission and via `squeue`.

 ### Basic: Changing configuration of slurm-script for your task

 In the default state `k-means-slurm-spark.sh` configures all spark related variables and launches `k-means-spark/spark.py` on a medium sized dataset (`datasets/10k/dataset_3_13.txt`).
 Based on how you decide to solve the task, changes may be necessary (both for script and dataset).
 Be sure not to modify the environment variables in the script, this may break the functionality.